x64nik/blog/posts/homelab101.md

 ---
-title: "Example Markdown Blog Postss"
+title: "How to start your own homelab with old computers"
-date: "January 28, 2024"
+date: "January 01, 2024"
 ---

 # Welcome to My Markdown Blog